 Based on the following routing table, by using different combinations of the rings, signal inputs from each input port can go to each output port:

 Description of important objects and settings used in this model

 Unit cell thermal simulations

 Mesh override region : Two mesh overrides over the R6 ring (ring and pads sections) are used to properly resolve the heater elements.

 Average Ring Temperature : A ring is divided into four segments and the average temperature of each segment is calculated by integrating the temperature profile over each segment and dividing it with its area.

 Mode optical simulations

-Index perturbed material : An index perturbed material model is used for silicon with dn/dT = 1.86e -4 to capture the shift in effective index as a function of temperature.
-In this example we assume that the temperature of the ring is uniform along its cross section.
-A parameter sweep has been set up to sweep the temperature of the ring by setting the temperature of the simulation region (FDE) from 300 K to 500 K. Alternatively, one can import the heat results for different voltage values from step 1 as a temperature grid attribute into MODE to capture the variation in temperature in the waveguide cross section.
-In the first order of approximation the temperature variation in effective index as a function of wavelength is ignored (i.e. dn/dT is not a function of wavelength).
+Index perturbed material : An index perturbed material model is used for silicon with dn/dT = 1.86e -4 to capture the shift in the effective index as a function of temperature.
+In this example, we assume that the temperature of the ring is uniform along its cross-section.
+A parameter sweep has been set up to sweep the temperature of the ring by setting the temperature of the simulation region (FDE) from 300 K to 500 K. Alternatively, one can import the heat results for different voltage values from step 1 as a temperature grid attribute into MODE to capture the variation in temperature in the waveguide cross-section.
+In the first order of approximation the temperature variation in the effective index as a function of wavelength is ignored (i.e. dn/dT is not a function of wavelength).

 Temperature sweep : We assume that the shift in silicon material index is linear within the temperature of interest (300 K-500 K) and thus use only two simulations.
 If the shift is nonlinear, the “table of values” in the material library should be used for index perturbed silicon material.